 9. Stroll the main street shops and check out the leather goods, ironworks, local artisan products, wine, and local food products.

 10. Taste the wine and cheese offered in the many shops you will find in Montepulciano.

 11. See the Fortress and its charming gardens.
-A short distance from Piazza Grande you will find the the beautiful Fortress of Montepulciano, that now hosts the Consorzio del Vino Nobile di Montepulciano.
+A short distance from Piazza Grande you will find the beautiful Fortress of Montepulciano, which now hosts the Consorzio del Vino Nobile di Montepulciano.

 13. Love beautiful art?
 Visit Civic Museum; this place is quiet, charming, and full of nature.